JWST Time-Series Observations

 - MIRI Low Resolution Spectroscopy (LRS)

-The articles are dedicated instrument documentation pages for these modes, where the user can find detailed information on the instrument hardware and operations.
-Other modes can still be used to measure time series of sources, but the user should note that the conditions listed above will not be available.
+These articles are dedicated instrument documentation pages for these modes, with detailed information on the instrument hardware and operations.
+Other modes may be used to measure time series of sources, but the conditions listed above will not be available.
 This section provides guidelines on the scientific applications of each TSO instrument/mode combination.

 - NIRCam Time-Series Imaging of HAT-P-18 b